SebastianNeuhofer/Robothon-2023-Grand-Challenge-TechWi-e-nBot-Team-Report/README.md

 <h2>Constraints due to Setup</h2>
-Since we use only one robot to solve the task (asumption that turning table is not implemented to the solution yet), there are some constraints which have to be considered while placing the taskboard to a specific position/orientation
+Since we use only one robot to solve the task (asumption that turntable is not implemented to the solution yet), there are some constraints which have to be considered while placing the taskboard to a specific position/orientation

 <h3>camera frame</h3>
 First of all, the area of positionining is constrainted by the field which is covered by the camera.
 Due to the chosen height of the camera and its technical properties, we are able to locate the taskboard in a area which looks like this: